ClemCrt2/LoRaKER/README.md

 ## Software Architecture

+- Debian 10
-- Chirpstack Lora Network Server on debian 10
+- Chirpstack Lora Network Server
-- InfluxDb
+- InfluxDb v1.8.9
-- Grafana
+- Grafana v8.1.1

 ![Schema](./media/schema.jpg)

 ## ToDo List :

+- [] Find a way to store radio information of all gateways to infludb, actually just the RSSI and SNR of the nearest gateway are stored
+- [] Add LoRa ack message for RAK7204
-[] Add chirpstack-gateway-bridge on Kerlink Wirnet to replace UDP communication by TCP [] Upgrade influxdb 1.8 to 2.0
+- [] Add chirpstack-gateway-bridge on Kerlink Wirnet to replace UDP communication by TCP
+- [] Upgrade influxdb 1.8 to 2.0
-[] Secure mqqt exchange with SSL
+- [] Secure mqqt exchange with SSL